-For safe airport operations, GBAS would improve the accuracy and reliability of an aircraft's navigational system by transmitting location data between one or more accurately surveyed ground stations and an approaching aircraft's navigation system.
+A Ground Based Augmentation System (GBAS) is a critical component of the navigational aids required for safe airport operations.
+The system improves the accuracy and reliability of an aircraft's navigational system by transmitting location data between one or more accurately surveyed ground stations and an approaching aircraft's navigation system.